15 Ways UWB RTLS Disrupts Manufacturing Processes—for the Better

 This means that inventory managers can also create customized alerts for when an item leaves its allowed area, when a quantity is low, or when another performance parameter is reached.

-11. Cutting paperwork from checkout processes
+10. Cutting paperwork from checkout processes

 Checking tools or rental equipment in and out can be a massive headache for environments like factories, where thousands of pieces move every day.
 Another key way to reduce workloads, prevent theft or loss, and enhance performance is to automate these processes with RTLS.

 For instance, by knowing where a worker is and where a key item belongs, it’s possible to simplify the checkout process to one step: picking up the needed item.
-WISER Systems helped one aerospace plant do just this. by pairing ultra-wideband (UWB) RTLS with their existing processes.
-The resulting solution eliminated more than a hundred hours of tool inventory each month.
+WISER Systems helped one aerospace plant do just this, by pairing ultra-wideband (UWB) RTLS with their existing processes.
+The resulting solution eliminated more than a hundred hours of tool inventory management each month.

-12. Providing quick search for missing items
+11. Providing quick search for missing items

 Chances are good that you’ve reached for something only to realize it wasn’t where you thought it should be.
 Whether it’s car keys, a phone, a wallet, or a work order, the problem is the same.
 It means you have to go looking, retracing your steps, or asking who else might have moved it.
 For mission-critical items, it might delay vital steps and add waste or danger for every minute lost on the search.